 Age - Any student who reaches his/her nineteenth birthday before September 1 will not be eligible for athletic competition.
 Any student who reaches his/her sixteenth birthday before September 1 will not be eligible if enrolled in the ninth grade or below.
 Any student who reaches his/her fifteenth birthday before September 1 will not be eligible for the eighth grade or below.
-Any student who reaches his/her fourteenth birthday before September 1 will not be eligible for the eighth grade or below.
-Any student who reaches his/her fourteenth birthday before September 1 will not be eligible for the eligible for the seventh grade or below.
+Any student who reaches his/her fourteenth birthday before September 1 will not be eligible for the seventh grade or below.